Body Armor 4×4 HiLine Front Bumper For 3rd Gen Tacoma – Install

 Removing Aluminum Crash Bar on 3rd Gen Tacoma

-Once, you’ve removed the two bolts holding the crash bar in, you can remove the whole bar from the bumper.
+Once you’ve removed the two bolts holding the crash bar in place, you can remove the whole bar from the bumper.

 Removing Crash Bar Pillars/Spacers on 3rd Gen Tacoma

-With the crash bar removed, you can remove the bolts which hold the crash bar pillars/spacers from the front of the frame rail.
+With the crash bar removed, you can remove the bolts that hold the crash bar pillars/spacers from the front of the frame rail.

 Step 6.
 Relocate Cooler